-- 2.23 The order of business at a meeting of the County Council shall be determined by the Chairman, in consultation with political group leaders.
+2.23 The order of business at a meeting of the County Council shall be determined by the Chairman, in consultation with political group leaders.
 Items of high significance are likely to be prioritised on the agenda.
-Business may include any of the following, at the Chairman's discretion, and subject to any statutory requirements: - (a) To choose a member other than a member of the Cabinet to preside if the Chairman and Vice-Chairman of the County Council are absent; - (b) When required by statute, to elect a Chairman; - (c) When necessary, to appoint a member of the County Council to be Vice-Chairman; - (d) Members' interests; - (e) To consider whether the minutes of the last meeting of the County Council are a correct record; - (f) Where necessary to appoint a member to fill a vacancy which has arisen on any committee; - (g) To deal with business required by statute to be done at the meeting; - (h) To deal with business specially brought forward by the Chairman; - To receive an address from a Cabinet Member under Standing Order 2.32; - (j) To consider a petition in accordance with the Petitions Scheme in accordance with Standing Order 3.43(a); - (k) To deal with business remaining from the last meeting, if any; - To consider notices of motion received in accordance with Standing Order 2.45; - (m) To receive and consider strategies or plans within the Policy Framework and any departure or variations from them, and any report of a non-Executive committee where officers' recommendations have not been accepted; - (n) To answer questions asked pursuant to Standing Order 2.41;
+Business may include any of the following, at the Chairman's discretion, and subject to any statutory requirements:

+- (a) To choose a member other than a member of the Cabinet to preside if the Chairman and Vice-Chairman of the County Council are absent; - (b) When required by statute, to elect a Chairman; - (c) When necessary, to appoint a member of the County Council to be Vice-Chairman; - (d) Members' interests; - (e) To consider whether the minutes of the last meeting of the County Council are a correct record; - (f) Where necessary to appoint a member to fill a vacancy which has arisen on any committee; - (g) To deal with business required by statute to be done at the meeting; - (h) To deal with business specially brought forward by the Chairman; - (i) To receive an address from a cabinet member under Standing Order 2.32; - (j) To consider a petition in accordance with the Petitions Scheme in accordance with Standing Order 3.43(a); - To deal with business remaining from the last meeting, if any, excluding notices of motion, which are subject to Standing Order 2.48; - (I) To receive for consideration or approval any matter from a nonexecutive committee relevant to the business of that committee; - (m) To receive and consider strategies or plans within the Policy Framework and any departure or variations from them, and any report of a non-Executive committee where officers' recommendations have not been accepted; - (n) To answer questions asked pursuant to Standing Order 2.41; - (o) To consider notices of motion received in accordance with Standing Order 2.45; - (p) To consider any reports from scrutiny committees pursuant to Standing Order 7.12; - (q) To consider any reports from the Health and Adult Social Care Scrutiny Committee under Standing Order 7.36;

-- (o) To consider any reports from Select Committees pursuant to Standing Order 8.09; - (p) To consider any reports from the Health and Adult Social Care Select Committee under Standing Order 8.33; - (q) To receive a presentation from an external or internal speaker, followed by questions to the speaker; - (r) To consider any information reports, including consultation reports by Cabinet Members; and - (s) Other business (if any) specified in the summons. - 2.24 The agenda shall specify a maximum period of 15 minutes for items (a) to (e) inclusive, together with any announcements which the Chairman considers appropriate; 20 minutes for each address including questions under (i) (Cabinet Member statement on an urgent matter); 2 hours for item (n) (members' questions); and times for adjournment at 1 p.m. and for all business to conclude at 4.15 p.m.
+- (r) To receive a presentation from an external or internal speaker, followed by questions to the speaker; - (s) To consider any information reports, including consultation reports by cabinet members; - (t) To receive an annual report from the External Auditor; and - (u) Other business (if any) specified in the summons. - 2.24 The agenda shall specify a maximum period of 15 minutes for items (a) to (e) inclusive, together with any announcements which the Chairman considers appropriate; 25 minutes for each address including questions under (i) (cabinet member statement on an urgent matter); 2 hours for item (n) (members' questions); and times for adjournment at 1 p.m. and for all business to conclude at 4.15 p.m.
 Items not commenced by 4.15 p.m. and any unfinished business shall be deferred to the following meeting. - 2.25 The Chairman shall terminate the item or debate and call for any summing up to ensure that the item or debate concludes at the time specified on the agenda, subject to his or her discretion in all cases. - 2.26 Other items held over from the previous meeting or otherwise on the agenda will be given such time as the Chairman considers appropriate.